KashifNazeer87/ASAP7nm_implementation/README.md

 Leakage current can be calculated from the value of current at 0V input, mark that point on the graph.

-## Bootstrapping circuit with charge pump
+## Bootstrapping circuit for sample and hold.

 ![image](https://github.com/user-attachments/assets/4c884e5e-8c81-4d20-928a-64301979c097)
+It utlizes charge injection and clock feedthrough.
 ![image](https://github.com/user-attachments/assets/38bf9772-3c2e-48af-b3fc-b6502c00861d)